 It’s Less Likely to Sell Out

 With tours running every 30 minutes between the hours of 8 am to 4 pm, spots should be available sometime during the day, even in the busier summer months.
-However, in the past year, the popularity of these canyons has skyrocketed.
-I would recommend booking your tour in advance just in case it does sell out.
+However, in the past two years, the popularity of these canyons has skyrocketed.
+I would recommend booking your tour three to four months in advance just in case it does sell out.

 It’s Getting More Crowded